seiftahawy54/library-system/README.md

 - Install dependencies : `yarn install`
   - The app will be accessible at ``http://localhost:PORT``
 - Run the project in dev mode : `yarn dev`
+- Run tests : `yarn test`
+- To create the API documentation : `yarn doc`

+## Notes

+- The documentation for API is at doc